richafnu/Viva/Viva/glint/reports/color-coding.md

 ## Color coding for the Heat Map report

 The colors in the Heat Map allow quick identification of systemic patterns and outliers.
 Color coding is relative and not absolute.
-To determine the relative coloring in a Heat Map, Glint looks at the range of scores displayed:.
+To determine the relative coloring in a Heat Map, Glint looks at the range of scores displayed:

 - Maximum and minimum scores are always displayed as dark blue and dark red.
 - Scores between the maximum and minimum are evenly bucketed in up to seven differently colored buckets.
 The median score shows in gray.